ibrahimjad/emotiv-ros/README.md

 rosrun emotiv_driver emotiv_node
 ```

-This will publish raw EEG signals of channel *O1* and *O2* to **/emotiv_raw** topic
+This will publish raw EEG signals of all channels to **/emotiv_raw** topic

-Raw data should be around 4k and contact quality above 3k for getting good readings
+Raw data should be around 4k and contact quality above above 1k for getting good readings